Azure/azure-iot-sdk-python/azure-iot-device/samples/legacy-samples/README.md

 * [receive_input_message.py](receive_input_message.py) - Receive messages sent to an Edge module on a specific module input.
 * [send_to_output.py](send_to_output.py) - Send multiple messages in parallel from an Edge module to a specific output

+## DPS Samples

+In order to use these samples, you **must** have the following environment variables :-

+* PROVISIONING_HOST
+* PROVISIONING_IDSCOPE
+* PROVISIONING_REGISTRATION_ID

+There are 2 ways that your device can get registered to the provisioning service differing in authentication mechanisms and another additional environment variable is needed to for the samples:-

+* [register_symmetric_key.py](register_symmetric_key.py) - Register to provisioning service using a symmetric key.
+For this you must have the environment variable PROVISIONING_SYMMETRIC_KEY.
+* [register_x509.py](register_x509.py) - Register to provisioning service using a symmetric key.
+For this you must have the environment variable X509_CERT_FILE, X509_KEY_FILE, PASS_PHRASE.